ProboConnect/product-configurator/README.md

 # Probo Product Configurator

-The Probo Product Configurator is a web component for customizing [probo.nl](https://probo.nl) print products.
-This configurator empowers users to personalize various print items so they can be ordered as the user pleases.
+The Probo Product Configurator is a  graphical interface that allows your customers to effortlessly customize Probo Products within your application.
+The configurator is a wrapper for the /products/configure endpoint of the [Probo API](https://apidocs.proboprints.com/)

 ## Features

-- **Dynamic Customization**: Users can dynamically customize their print products by selecting different options, including materials, sizes, quantities, etc.
+- **Dynamic Customization**: Users can customize their print products by selecting different options, including materials, sizes, quantities, etc.

 - **Responsive Design**: The application is built with a responsive design to ensure a seamless experience across different devices and screen sizes.

 - **Easy Integration**: Probo Product Configurator can be easily integrated into existing websites and e-commerce platforms as a web component, providing a consistent user experience.

+## About Probo
+Probo is one of the largest Printing on Demand suppliers in Western Europe and a market leader in the BeNeLux.
+We collaborate exclusively with resellers who add value to print, such as advice, design, and installation.
+Find out more on www.probo.nl / www.probo.de / www.probo.eu

 ## Getting Started
+Before you get started you need to have an API token for the ProboAPI.
+You can request this on your Probo platform.
+Due to security, you need a proxy to make the calls to Probo, from your front-end to the Probo API.
+We will cover this in the installation section.

 ### Installation

+#### Installing the component
+##### Via GIT
 Clone the repository:

 ```bash